-Activities will take place in and around the New Bedford Fishing Heritage Center (38 Bethel Street) and on Steamship Pier (walking and vessel tours) from 10:00 a.m. to 4:00 p.m.
+Activities take place in and around the New Bedford Fishing Heritage Center (38 Bethel Street) and on Steamship Pier (walking and vessel tours) and City Pier 3 (harbor tours) from 10:00 a.m. to 4:00 p.m.
 A free shuttle will run in a loop between the Center and the waterfront.

-An evening performance of maritime music at the Seamen’s Bethel, (15 Johnny Cake Hill) from 4:00 p.m. to 6:00 p.m. featuring the New Bedford Sea Chantey Chorus, Ana Vinagre Ensemble, and the Johnson Girls.
+A free concert of maritime music will take place at the Seamen’s Bethel, (15 Johnny Cake Hill) from 4:00 p.m. to 6:00 p.m. featuring the New Bedford Sea Chantey Chorus, the Ana Vinagre Ensemble, and the Johnson Girls.

 Presented with support from our generous sponsors

 Presented in partnership with

 Local authors will present readings throughout the day at the New Bedford Fishing Heritage Center

 Paul Doucette was born and raised in Fairhaven, Massachusetts, the youngest son of Captain Louis Doucette, Jr., a New Bedford fisherman whose career spanned fifty years.
 His grandfather,Captain Louis Doucette, Sr., was one of the earliest proponents of the movement from dory fishing to trawling, a change which catapulted New Bedford to fishing prominence.
 Paul’s book Neptune’s Nor’easter, tells the story of a severe storm which struck the Western North Atlantic, on November 14, 1962.
 Within 48 hours, the storm caused the sinking of six ships and resulted in the deaths of thirty-six seamen.
 Paul’s father survived the experience which is chronicled in the book. https://hovedown.com/